jundalisay/sp/content/en/material/principles/part-4/chapter-01.md

 In terms of creation, this is the fourth layer that processes energies and matter into other kinds.

-### Definition of the Convertible Layer
+## Definition of the Convertible Layer

+This layer creates the **diversity** in the material universe arising from the inherent instability of the convertible layer because of its position in the 5 Elements hierarchy which gives it 2 aether particles in our Law of Conservation of Aether or Substance.

+This is because 3 is the minimum number for stability in the logic of Aristotle, Socirates, and Vedas (i.e. there are 3 gunas).

-This layer creates the **diversity** in the material universe.
-This has both dynamic and static parts.
+This instability has both dynamic (very unstable) and static (least unstable) parts.

-Its particles are made up of 2 aether particles.
-This makes it very unstable.
-This inherent instability lets it convert other particles, both radiant and material.
+This lets it convert other particles, both radiant and material.

 This layer was traditionally associated with water and liquids because they are always moving and can switch between gas, liquid, and solid.